ucsf-wynton/wynton-website-hpc/docs/get-started/duo-signup.md

 ## Registration for 2FA on {{ site.cluster.name }}

 In order to authenticate via 2FA, you will first have to register your Duo 2FA setup with {{ site.cluster.name }}.
-Since they are different 2FA systems, you have to do complete this registration regardless whether or not you have already a registered Duo 2FA for the UCSF VPN.
-Below are detailed instruction on how to register 2FA for {{ site.cluster.name }}.
+Since they are different 2FA systems, you have to complete this registration regardless whether or not you have already registered Duo 2FA for the UCSF VPN.
+Below are detailed instructions on how to register 2FA for {{ site.cluster.name }}.

 _Comment_: If you are asked to 'Please contact your help or support desk' during the Duo 2FA registration, please contact the [{{ site.cluster.name }} support staff] (do _not_ contact the UCSF IT Service Desk).